 By carefully examining the deal you’re negotiating, and other expenses like property taxes and prorated fees for recurring monthly expenses, you can arrive at a rather accurate total cost.
-Your mortgage broker can help build you an estimate.
+Your mortgage broker can help build you an estimate for your closing costs.

 What Do Closing Costs Include?

-There are many costs involved in buying a home.
 What do closing costs cover?
-They pay for expenses when buying a home that are charged by a myriad of vendors, government entities and your lending institution — all of which played some key role in securing you your new home.
-Closing costs are payable with your down payment, but they are separate fees.
+They pay for expenses when buying a home that are charged by a myriad of vendors, including government entities and your lending institution.

-Although the following list of closing cost fees may not be exhaustive, several of the fees are dependent on factors like the type of property you’re buying.
+Although the following list of closing cost fees may not be exhaustive, several of the typical closing cost fees are dependent on factors like the type of property you’re buying.
 Other fees are based off of the location of the property.
-And some fees are related to your loan type and the amount borrowed:
+And some fees are related to your loan type and the amount borrowed.

 Appraisal fee.
 This fee is charged by your home appraiser, who will do a thorough review of the prospective home’s relative value.

 Closing fees.
 Also known as an escrow fee, this is the amount paid to those involved in closing the deal, such as the title company, the escrow company or any attorney involved in the closing.
-Acting as a neutral third party, the title company administrates the process.
-Attorneys are required to be present at closing to review paperwork and answer questions in some states.
+Acting as a neutral third party, the title company administers the process.

 Credit report fee.
-One of the first fees you’ll pay when applying for a home loan, this is usually a “pass through” fee that the credit bureaus charge the lender.
+One of the first closing cost fees you’ll pay when applying for a home loan, this is usually a “pass through” fee that the credit bureaus charge the lender.

 Discount points.
 Also known as a “rate buydown,” this optional fee will only occur when you make an agreement with a lender to purchase a reduced annual percentage rate (APR) for the loan.
 Pricing depends on the amount that the APR is reduced.